-All problem sets are due by 11:59pm on the advertised due date, which will typically be a Friday.
-You only need turn in a "hard" (paper) copy of your assignment; no "soft" (electronic) copy is required unless I request otherwise.
-You are required to keep copies of all programs that you write during the term in case I want to test them out.
+Problem sets will typically be due on a Friday.
+You need to submit both a "hard" (paper) copy of your assignment as well as a "soft" (electronic) copy of any programs (so that I may test them if necessary).

 Problem sets will be graded on a 100 point scale.
 I will strive to have problem sets graded as soon as possible.
 At this time, solutions will be distributed with the graded homework.